Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/adding-feeds.markdown

 What to do when NetNewsWire can’t find a feed
 ---------------------------------------------

 Sometimes NetNewsWire won’t be able to find a feed for a site.
-Either the site doesn’t offer a feed, or the feed isn’t advertised in a way that NetNewsWire can find it.
+Either the site doesn’t offer a feed, or the feed isn’t advertised in a way that NetNewsWire can understand.

 You may be able to find a feed manually by visiting the site.
 There, look for a link to an RSS, Atom or JSON feed.
 If one exists, you can add this direct URL to NetNewsWire using the process above.
-Right-click on the link and copy the URL to paste into NetNewsWire.
+Control-click on the link and copy the URL to paste into NetNewsWire.

 Other ways to add feeds